shouyiwang/secret-client/README.md

 VIEWER DISCRETION IS ADVISED

-The database is considered to be too large by heroku, and as I haven't pay for the premium service fee, the loading time is very long.
+The database is considered to be too large by heroku, and as I haven't paid for the premium service fee, the loading time is very long.
 Please refresh one or two times after 1 minute if nothing happens.

 Live demo [here](https://secret-share-client.herokuapp.com).